Pat Suemnick outsizes Kansas' Dickinson, WVU upsets No. 3 Kansas - Yahoo Sports

 "I was hoping we could put Hunter in every single ball screen that we could put him in, and that was kind of the game plan going in."

-Suemnick kept coming of those screens and headed for the basket and WVU point guard Noah Farrakhan and Kerr Kriisa kept finding him near the basket.
+Suemnick kept coming of those screens and headed for the basket and WVU point guards Noah Farrakhan and Kerr Kriisa kept finding him near the basket.

 "Pat is not a traditional big, and that kind of worked in our favor in some instances, especially on the offensive end, " Eilert added.